Privacy Policy

 Subprocessors

-A detailed subprocessor list with entity names, purposes, and processing locations is available to enterprise clients under their DPA.
-We provide at least 30 days' advance notice before engaging a new subprocessor, and clients may object to a new subprocessor in accordance with the terms of their DPA.
-To request the current subprocessor list, contact us at privacy@point11.com.
+We provide at least 30 days' advance notice before engaging a new subprocessor.
+Enterprise clients may object to a new subprocessor in accordance with the terms of their DPA.

 International Data Transfers